estockwell-alpert/Content-Export-Marketplace/README.md

 ### Content Import:

 **To modify content**, I recommend exporting the content and fields and you want to modify first, editing the CSV file, and then uploading it.
-This ensures that your CSV file is already formatted correctly.
+This ensures that your CSV file is already formatted correctly. **ALWAYS MAKE A BACKUP PACKAGE OF YOUR CONTENT BEFORE MODIFYING IT WITH THE CONTENT IMPORT TOOL**

 <img width="656" height="946" alt="image" src="https://github.com/user-attachments/assets/e6f7247f-b8c5-42e5-b1e8-7301d09f7ed7" />